In this post we explain why it’s not a good idea to share the same brush head as someone else, be it on an electric or manual toothbrush.

 Travelling.
 Whilst one advantage is the need for fewer brushes when travelling, the drawback is should one of the brush users be travelling independently, what does the other do?
 Get left with no toothbrush?
 Resort to a manual brush?

 Most travel cases available for brushes will hold the brush handle and normally 2 brush heads.
 If you are a family of 4, you will need to consider what and how you handle this.
 Pop them in a carrier bag?
 Get a travel cap for your brush?
-If you want to find those electric toothbrushes that come with a travel case or indeed the best travel case for an electric toothbrush, read our toothbrush travel case article.

 And a point to note is that Phillips do not really offer such storage compartments or stands for brush heads.
 They also do not offer any simple way of identifying between brush heads.
 If a family were all to share the ProResults brush head, there is no way to tell whose is whose.
 Oral-B provide coloured rings that can be used as identifiers on each brush head.
 You can read more about this in our article Oral-B coloured rings, what are they for.